brickbazooka9/Entrepreneur_CW1/README.md

 3. Personalized Investment Recommendations: AI analyzes user preferences and behavior, suggesting tailored property options based on individual needs.

-4. Visit Property Remotely with VR/AR: VR and AR techniques allow buyers to explore properties remotely, reducing the need for in-person visits.

 ## What are the product(s) or service(s) that will meet that need (value proposition)?
 How?
 <!-- Added by Vineet -->
 ### Product/Service: AI-Driven Real Estate Intelligence Platform
 Value Proposition:
-The platform leverages AI analytics, geospatial mapping, and VR/AR to simplify property discovery, evaluation, and investment decisions.
+The platform leverages AI analytics and geospatial mapping to simplify property discovery, evaluation, and investment decisions.

 ##### Key Features: